stimm-ai/stimm/docs/usage/managing-agents.md

 ## What is an Agent?

-An agent is a configured instance that can hold real‑time voice or text conversations.
+An agent is a configured instance that can hold real-time voice or text conversations.
 It consists of:

-- **Name** – A unique identifier (e.g., “ava”, “support‑bot”).
+- **Name** – A unique identifier (e.g., “ava”, “support-bot”).
-- **Description** – Human‑readable description of the agent’s role.
+- **Description** – Human-readable description of the agent’s role.
 - **System prompt** – Instructions that define the agent’s behavior and tone.
 - **Provider settings** – Which LLM, TTS, and STT providers to use, along with model selections.
-- **RAG configuration** (optional) – Which knowledge base the agent should use for retrieval‑augmented generation.
+- **RAG configuration** (optional) – Which knowledge base the agent should use for retrieval-augmented generation.

 ## Creating an Agent